rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 - Peter S. Beagle, *The Last Unicorn*, Ch.
 12

 > When I was alive, I believed - as you do - that time was at least as real and solid as myself, and probably more so.
 I said 'one o'clock' as though I could see it, and 'Monday' as though I could find it on the map; and I let myself be hurried along from minute to minute, day to day, year to year, as though I were actually moving from one place to another.
-Like everyone else, I lived in a house bricked up with second and minutes, weekend and New Year's Days, and I never went outside until I died, because there was no other door.
+Like everyone else, I lived in a house bricked up with seconds and minutes, weekend and New Year's Days, and I never went outside until I died, because there was no other door.
 Now I know that I could have walked through the walls.

 - Peter S. Beagle, *The Last Unicorn*, Ch.
 12

 > 'It all seems a bit unfair, my lord, begging your pardon.
 What could we have done to save the unicorns?
 We were afraid of the Red Bull.
 What could we have done?'
 >
-> 'One word might have been enough,' King Lir replied.
+> 'One word might have been enough,' King Lír replied.
 'You'll never know now.'

 - Peter S. Beagle, *The Last Unicorn*, Ch.
 14